tillberg/tbone/README.md

 - `tbone.createView(name, fn)`: Set the View "ready" function for **name**.
   Match this up to a template by syncing **name** with the template's **name**.
-- `tbone.addTemplate(name, templateString)`: Register a new template, using _.template to parse the template string.
-Additionally, variable references in the template are re-written as tbone queries.
+- `tbone.addTemplate(name, template)`: Register a new template, either a string or a function.
+If a string is passed, it will be passed to _.template after re-writing variable references in the template as tbone queries.
 - `tbone.dontPatch(prop)`: Don't tbone-query-patch variables starting with **prop** in tbone.addTemplate.
-For example, if you have a formatting library at `window.stringz`, use `tl.dontPatch('stringz')` so that you can use stringz from within templates.
+For example, if you have a formatting library at `window.stringz`, use `tl.dontPatch('stringz')` so that you can use stringz from within templates, e.g. `<%= stringz.formatMoney(account.balance) %>`.
 - `tbone.render(elementArray)`: Render TBone Views/templates (recursively)
   for each of the DOM elements passed.
 Most applications can kick off TBone with a single call to `tbone.render($('[tbone]'))`.